SOBotics/Natty/docs/commands.md

     check           - Checks the sanity of a given post delete          - Deletes a given comment
-    feedback        - Provides feedback on a given post fetch           - Returns a list of posts that need feedback, See the wiki for more details halp            - Plop, check it out
+    feedback        - Provides feedback on a given post fetch           - Returns a list of posts that need feedback halp            - Plop, check it out
     help            - Returns information regarding the chatbot hi              - Hi, Test it out
-    isblacklisted   - Checks if the given statement is blacklisted iswhitelisted   - Checks if the given statement is whitelisted opt-in          - Notifies the user of the requested posts, see the wiki for more details opt-out         - Unnotifies the user.
+    isblacklisted   - Checks if the given statement is blacklisted iswhitelisted   - Checks if the given statement is whitelisted opt-in          - Notifies the user of the requested posts opt-out         - Unnotifies the user.
     quota           - Returns the remaining API Quota reboot          - Reboots the bot